FormidableLabs/react-swipeable/migration.md

 =========================

 ### Simple Component usage:
-The component usage for swiped events is the same
+The component usage for swiped events is the same.
 ```diff
 - import Swipeable from 'react-swipeable';
 + import { Swipeable } from 'react-swipeable;